 Overall size distributions (Fig. 11) indicate a relatively large amount of smaller shrimp in 2004 which likely based the increase in stock biomass until 2006 (Fig. 4).
 The recruitment index - estimated abundance of shrimp at 13-16mm CL supposed to enter the fishery in the following one-two years decreased since 2004 (Fig. 12).
 Nevertheless, total biomass increased in 2009 and 2010 questioning the predictive capability of the recruitment index.
-The demographic information was not updated for 2009-13.
+The demographic information was not updated since 2009 (additional recruitment information for this period is available from the Russian survey analyses)